agda/agda/doc/user-manual/getting-started/a-taste-of-agda.lagda.rst

 A Taste of Agda
 ***************

-This section's objective is providing the first glimpse of Agda with some minimal examples.
-The first one is a demonstration of dependently typed programming, and the second shows how to write proofs in Agda.
+The objective of this section is to provide a first glimpse of Agda with some small examples.
+The first one is a demonstration of dependently typed programming, and the second shows how to use Agda as a proof assistant.
 Finally, we build a complete program and compile it to an executable program with the GHC and Javascript backends.

 Before proceeding, make sure that you :ref:`installed Agda <installation>` and a compatible version of the `standard library
 <https://github.com/agda/agda-stdlib/blob/master/notes/installation-guide.md>`_.
-You also need an editor with *interactive* capabilities, currently supported editors are Emacs via the :ref:`Emacs mode <emacs-mode>`, Atom via the `agda mode for Atom <atom_>`_ and VSCode via the `agda mode for VSCode <vs-code_>`_.
+You also need an editor with *interactive* capabilities; currently supported editors are Emacs via the :ref:`Emacs mode <emacs-mode>`, Atom via the `agda mode for Atom <atom_>`_ and VSCode via the `agda mode for VSCode <vs-code_>`_.